Toulik-Das/Predict-next-purchase/README.md

     pip install -r requirements.txt
     ```

     *You will also need to install **graphviz** for this demo.
-Please install graphviz according to the instructions in the [Featuretools Documentation](https://docs.featuretools.com/getting_started/install.html)*
+Please install graphviz .

 2. Download the data